caseydean8/shopity-app/README.md

 </ul>
 <p>

-Our project 2 will be a shopping list app, where users can log in and create a list of food items to take shopping with them.
-They will be able to check those items off their list as they shop, and then move them into their pantry once they get home.
-Then they will be able to manage their pantry, and the app will notify users if they add an item to their shopping list that is already in their pantry.
+Shopity is a helpful shopping assistant that allows users to login and create a list of pantry items, which can be added to a shopping list and then moved into a virtual cart.
+Shopity was created with the Pug template engine and SQL database with sequelize.js ORM.

+  <a href="https://shopity.herokuapp.com/">Check it out here.</a>